 Modern life can be a deadening thing.
 There’s a lot of anxiety-inducing negativity swirling about on social media, and that bleeds into everyday life.
 It can make the world seem like a bleak and uninspiring place.
 This is not the mindset a writer should have.

-Also, Practising mindfulness is a good way to open yourself up to inspiration.
 I’ve written a post all about the benefits of mindfulness here.